 - “Practicing Law in the Oregon Court of Appeals, Writing an Appellate Brief,” Oregon Law Institute (2003)

 - “Appellate Practice, Practical Consideration – Knowing Your Courts,” Oregon State Bar Continuing Legal Education (1995)

 - “Appellate Practice”, Program Planner, Oregon State Bar Continuing Legal Education (1987)

 - Pfizer v.
-Oregon Department of Justice, Case No. 08C-25784 Circuit Court of State of Oregon for Marion County (2011), appeal pending in Oregon Court of Appeals.
-Framed issue of whether pharmaceutical company records confidentially disclosed to State in trade practice litigation are exempt from public disclosure under the Oregon Public Records Law.
+Oregon Department of Justice, 254 Or App 144, 294 P.3d 496 (2012).
+Worked with company’s national and local counsel to obtain favorable ruling that pharmaceutical company records confidentially disclosed to State in trade practice litigation are exempt from public disclosure under the Oregon Public Records Law.